The Tahoe Rim Trail forms a complete loop 165 miles around the Lake Tahoe Basin on the border of California and Nevada.

 I definitely don’t regret doing the trail when did.
 It may have been more adventure than we’d bargained for, but it was also the training I needed.
 It’s also given me a taste of the Tahoe 200 mile race which covers much of the same trails.
 So maybe I’ll be back sooner than later!

 Our Gear for the Tahoe Rim Trail

 In this video I talk about both what worked and what didn’t, and where I might try to improve in the future.
-All the gear I mentioned in the video is linked to below, with Amazon affiliate links:
+All the gear I mentioned in the video is linked to below (with affiliate links):

 - Salomon XA 25 Pack

 - Salomon Sense Pro 4